OmahaRuby/room_service/README.md

-# RoomService
+# room_service
-RoomService is a tongue in cheek demo project for the Omaha Ruby Meetup that dynamically loads gems (installing them if necessary) when they are referenced.
+room_service is a tongue in cheek demo project for the Omaha Ruby Meetup that dynamically loads gems (installing them if necessary) when they are referenced.